devsu/docker-grpc-gateway/README.md

 To re-create the gateway, you just have to restart the docker container.
 The proto files must have ".proto" extension to be processed.

+## Configuration File

+See documentation at [grpc-gateway-generator](https://github.com/devsu/grpc-gateway-generator).
+Make sure the port defined in the configuration matches the port exported when running the container.

 ## TODO

 - Try to decrease the image size by deleting foldes in /go/src (except {GOPATH}/src/github.com/grpc-ecosystem/grpc-gateway/third_party/googleapis which is needed during proxy generation)